peperonie35/TTGO-T-MatchWatch/README.md

 <h2>Features:</h2>

-a system that manages apps (app swipe and more)
+an intuitive system that manages apps (app swipe and more)

 Bluetooth (I have a working companion app, with some bugs, didn't published it yet, ask me if you want it)